Thumbnail image from Pixabay

-With the new year unfolding, many of you will aim to get healthier through exercise.
+With the new year unfolding, many of you will aim to get healthier and fit through exercise.
 Whether you choose aerobics, strength training, flexibility, or balance, know that all four are important for strength, weight loss or control, heart and cognitive health.

 There are some things to keep in mind, especially if you’re not used to the routine.

 Always check with your doctor before starting an exercise regimen.
 This is especially important if you have any health issues such as diabetes, heart disease or arthritis.

 To help avoid injuries, make sure you warm up your muscles and joints first, maintain proper posture throughout, choose appropriate clothing, shoes and equipment, and stay hydrated.

 Strength training is an excellent way for older adults to stay fit, active, and independent in the years to come.
 Here are some tips for those just starting out:

 - Use a personal trainer to begin, so they can instruct you on how to use weights or equipment properly.
 Working out on the weight machines can assist with correct posture and alignment.